Miguel000/GraFScaN/README.md

 * server_pass: Password of root user.
 * serer_info: Json object with all info of server: connections, globalproperties, storadges and properties.
 Only if you use brute force option.

-The tool tries to export all databases in the OrientDB Server, it creates a folder with the IP as name and puts into the compress databases.
-The tool only uses default auth to send the request.
+The tool try to export all databases in the OrientDB Server, it creates a folder with the ip as name and put into the compress databases.
+Only use default auth to send the request.

+### ArangoDB

+* Arango: True if appear in the headers response.
+* IP
+* Port
+* Auth: False if the auth is disabled.
+* Collections: List of collections in database.
+* User: User with we access to the database.
+* Databases: Name of databases where we can access.

+### VirtuosoDB

+* Virtuoso
+* IP
+* Port

+### AllegroGraph

+* AllegroGraph: True if appear in the headers response.
+* IP
+* Port
+* Repositories: List of repositories.
+* Catalogs
+* User: A user other than anonymous is required
+* Roles: A user other than anonymous is required.
+* Anon_user: True when we access with an anonymous user.

 ## Some notes:

-* If you use TOR to anonymise your IP, it is necessary to start the node instance before executed.
+* If you use TOR to anonymize your ip, it is necessary to start the node instance before executed.

 * If you dont put any file in output, the report is written in report.json